Skip to main content

 Body Text

-One Ayala Terminal is a commuter’s dream come true.
-The modern transportation hub gathers buses and other public transit under one air-conditioned roof.
-You can catch a ride in comfort and even grab a snack while you wait!
+One Ayala Terminal is a commuter’s dream come true; this modern transportation hub gathers buses and other public transit under one air-conditioned roof.
+Here, you can catch a ride in comfort and even grab a snack while you wait!

 Get Your Bearings: Location and Layout